mynameisfiber/realtimestream/README.md

 We currently do not support windows.
 If you have any success installing the required programs in windows, please tell us so we can update this section!
 For the python requirements, [`pip`](http://pypi.python.org/pypi/pip) and [`enthought`](http://www.enthought.com/) will be useful.

-### A note from enthought ###
+## A note from enthought: ##
     Enthought, a firm that specializes in scientific applications using Python, is offering a one-year subscription to its Enthought Python Distribution (EPD) to tutorial attendees.
 For those unfamiliar with Python, EPD makes it simple to set up a complete Python environment.
 EPD offers a comprehensive array of libraries that include machine learning, statistical, and various data manipulation packages.
 Subscribers also have access to Enthought’s private repository and package management tools, as well as a series of instructional webinars on various data analysis topics.
 EPD works just like a standard python environment, so you can still use pip and easy_install as you normally would.
     If you’d like a free one-year subscription to the EPD:

     1. Register for an Enthought account.

     2. Email datagotham@enthought.com and let us know you've registered as part of Datagotham.
 We will then activate your subscription and email further instructions.

     Have fun at the tutorials!